 Community Based Care of Central Florida (CBCCF) is the lead agency for foster care and adoption related services in Orange, Osceola and Seminole Counties.
 Orange and Osceola Counties comprise Judicial Circuit 9 and, Seminole is one of two counties (the other is Brevard), that comprise Judicial Circuit 18.
 CBCCF is one of five (5) lead agencies that comprise the Central Region of the Department of Children and Families.
 CBCCF has held the lead agency contract since 2004 in Seminole County and since 2011 in Orange and Osceola Counties.
-The contracts were administered separately by the Department of Children and Families (Department) until October 2016, when they were administratively combined.
+In October 2016, the two contracts were administratively combined by the Department of Children and Families (Department).
 The protective investigation function is conducted by the Seminole Sheriff's Office in Seminole County and by the Department of Children and Families in Orange and Osceola Counties.
-Children's Legal Services (CLS) represents the state in dependency proceedings in both judicial circuits.
+In Orange County and by the Department of Children and Families in Orange and Osceola Counties.
+In Orange County and by the Department of Children and Families in Orange and Osceola Counties.
 In Orange County the Guardian Ad Litem Program (GAL) is administrated by Legal Aid Society of the Orange County Florida Bar Association, with pro bono attorneys representing the best interest of the child; in Osceola and Seminole Counties lay volunteers assist professional staff in the advocacy role.